NOTARY PUBLIC NORTH WEST LONDON

 Email: enquiries@legalombudsman.org.uk

 Your affairs will be dealt with in strict confidence.
 However, the Faculty Office has rights of inspection to ensure good practice and conduct.
 In addition, under the Notarial Practice Rules, any person with sufficient interest may request and be supplied with a copy of any notarial act.
-I may also disclose confidential information if required to do so by law or regulation
+We may also disclose confidential information if required to do so by law or regulation.

-14.2 If you cancel this contract, I will, not later than 14 days after the day on which you inform me of the cancellation, reimburse to you all payments received from you.
+16.2 If you cancel this contract, we will, not later than 14 days after the day on which you inform us of the cancellation, reimburse to you all payments received from you.

-14.3 If you requested me to begin performing services during the cancellation period, you can still cancel, but you must pay me an amount in proportion to the work which I have performed, and this proportion will not be reimbursed to you.
+16.3 If you requested us to begin performing services during the cancellation period, you can still cancel, but you must pay us an amount in proportion to the work which we have performed, and this proportion will not be reimbursed to you.

 To: Sharon Stone, 25 Dorset Drive, Edgware, Middlesex, HA8 7NT.